reactioncommerce/reaction-docs/developer/core/payments.md

 The [reaction-paymentmethod](https://github.com/reactioncommerce/reaction-paymentmethod) package and documentation was created to try and make this process as easy as possible for developers new to Reaction.
 It should be used as a guide in making all payment methods as consistent as possible so that they are usable by the largest number of users.

+Reaction currently comes packaged with five (5) payment methods that can be enabled in the Dashboard: [Authorize.net](/payment-packages-authnet), [Braintree](/payment-packages-braintree), [Paypal Express](/payment-packages-paypal#paypal-express), [Paypal Payflow](/payment-packages-payflow), and [Stripe](/payment-packages-stripe).

 ## Transactions
 Most Reaction payment packages can support these transaction types.
+They all do things a little differently, so please be sure to read each individual payment packages docs.

 - authorize

 > Most credit-card processors have a two-step process to allow for different payment models.
-You should read your merchant agreement and the documentation to get the specifics but typically the authorize stage will do a check of the customer's payment method (credit or debit card) and allocate that amount to you but no funds have been transferred.
-To the consumer it looks like the charge has already gone through and their balance is reduced by the allocated amount.
-Typically an autorization will expire after a set number of days.
-Usually you cannot capture more than you authorize but you can capture less and leave the balance still captured or release the balance.
-In a typical hard-goods shipment scenario, an authorize will be performed at time of order, then when the actual good are shipped a capture is performed.
+You should read your merchant agreement and the documentation to get the specifics but typically the authorize stage will do a check of the customer's payment method (credit or debit card) and allocate that amount to you.
+To the consumer it looks like the charge has already gone through, and their balance is reduced by the allocated amount, however no funds will actually be transferred.
+Typically an authorization will expire after a set number of days, and you will need to re-authorize in order to perform a capture.
+In a typical hard-goods shipment scenario, an authorize will be performed at time of order.

 - capture

-> As noted before, this will operate against a previously performed authorization and tell the payment processor to transfer the actual funds.
-Some payment processors allow you to authorize and capture in one step which is why the authorize method takes a transactionType parameter.
+> A capture is a transaction performed against a previously authorized transaction, and it tells the payment processor to transfer the actual funds.
+Most payment providers allow for a capture amount to be equal to or less than the authorization amount (i.e. giving a discount post-authorization, but pre-capture).
+Some payment processors allow you to authorize and capture in one step, which is why the authorize method takes a transactionType parameter.
+In a typical hard-goods shipment scenario, a capture will be performed at time of shipment.

 - refund

-> This method is probably self-explanatory, and is just a wrapper for whatever method your payment provider has for processing refunds.
+> This method is self-explanatory.
+Most payment processors will only allow refunds to be performed on captured payments, not on authorized payments.

-  - refunds
+- refunds (list)

 > This method should query for a list of refunds and these refunds will show up in the dashboard when managing orders.